jsalt-coml/lena_eval/README.md

 ./scripts/2_evaluate.sh
 ```

-This will take a bit of time (but still less than 10 mn !
+This will take a bit of time (but probably less than 10 mn !
 Go get yourself a cup of coffee...)

 ## Understanding the results

 All the steps described above are generating something in the _**evaluations**_ folder.

+### Identification Error Rate

 You can type :